Exotic bougainvillea found around the resort

 The lobby of Mandarin Oriental, Bodrum

-New to the peninsula is Mandarin Oriental, Bodrum, located on the most sought-after point, the aptly named Cennet Koyu, or Paradise Bay.
+Mandarin Oriental, Bodrum, located on the most sought-after point on the peninsula, the aptly named Cennet Koyu, or Paradise Bay.
 This unspoilt swathe of land has been lovingly tended and nurtured, with great pains taken to maintain its original olive grove.
 The resort's design includes a luxurious garden of one million native plants, and the widening of its long beach with Black Sea sand that stays cool to the touch, even on the most blistering days.
 The hotel blurs the lines of the indoor and outdoor, beginning when you arrive at the Welcome Lounge, sited on a lofty wooden terrace with a panoramic view of the bay, an outdoor fireplace and gnarled, tropical trees.
 The theme continues in the guest rooms, where the bathtub overlooks the sea and a skylight pours in sunlight (or starlight), and reaches its peak at the idyllic 2,700-square-metre Spa, which is perched on a hillside ridge with a panorama of pine forests and the sea from its outdoor sauna, treatment cabanas and vitality pool.
 The dominant colours of the peninsula – tangerine and turquoise – set the tone inside, from the room keys to the handmade bathroom sinks.

 Those who seek a quiet retreat will gravitate to the loungers

-The pool by the hotel's Italian restaurant, Assaggio
+The pool by the hotel's West Club

 The coastal setting of The Spa at Mandarin Oriental, Bodrum

 The resort's luxury shops are a perfect blend of the Turkish and the international, too, with Beymen Resort Store carrying global brands such as Missoni Mare, Stella McCartney, Etro and Givenchy, while the jewellery and watch collections at Luxury Point include Sevan Bıçakçı's Ottoman-inspired statement pieces.
-And among the decorative items at Home are Hiref's turquoise collection and plates by Burhan Doğançay, the celebrated Turkish artist who made Bodrum his home in his final years.

 The location on a secluded bay feels remote, but Bodrum is at your feet